Hay Festival: History

-The 2012 festival included writers Martin Amis, Jung Chang, Louis de Bernières, Mark Haddon, Mario Vargas Llosa, Hilary Mantel, Ian McEwan, Michael Morpurgo, Ben Okri, Ian Rankin, Salman Rushdie, Owen Sheers, Jeanette Winterson, comedians Bill Bailey, Rob Brydon, Julian Clary, Jack Dee, Tim Minchin, politicians Peter Hain and Boris Johnson, scientists John D. Barrow, Martin Rees, Simon Singh, and general speakers Harry Belafonte, William Dalrymple, Stephen Fry, A. C. Grayling, Germaine Greer, Michael Ignatieff, and David Starkey.
+The festival has expanded over the years to include musical performances and film previews.
+A children's festival, "Hay Fever", runs alongside the main festival.

 In 2020 the festival was held digitally online due to the COVID-19 pandemic.

-In late July 2021, co-founder and director Peter Florence resigned following an independent investigation that upheld a complaint of bullying against him.
-Florence had been suspended in October 2020.
+In late July 2021, co-founder and director Peter Florence resigned as director.
 He commented: "I consider that my role had become untenable due to the conduct of the board and its insistence on holding a disciplinary hearing in my absence whilst I was off sick after a breakdown."

-Awards
+Awards for the festival

 The Hay Festival was one of 11 Welsh winners of The Queen's Awards for Enterprise for 2009.
 The 2009 festival included writers Carol Ann Duffy, David Simon, Stephen Fry, David Nicholls, Jenny Valentine and Melvyn Bragg, scientists Martin Rees and Sabine Bahn, economists Anthony Giddens, Nicholas Stern, Howard Davies and Danny Quah, comedians Dylan Moran, Dara Ó Briain and Sandi Toksvig, and general speakers David Frost, Desmond Tutu, Rowan Williams and Rhodri Morgan.

+Eccles Centre & Hay Festival Writer's Award

+The Eccles Centre & Hay Festival Writer's Award is given annually to two writers to support their work on a forthcoming book, either fiction or non-fiction, relating to the Americas.
+It is supported by the British Library's Eccles Centre for American Studies.
+The winners each receive £20,000, divided into four quarterly grants, and have a research residency at the Eccles Centre, with curatorial support, and opportunities to promote their work at Hay Festival events in the UK and elsewhere.